sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 ## Intro
-In this tutorial, we will do the following:
+In this tutorial, you will do the following:

 - Create logic to create a cart for the current user.
 - Enable the **Add to Cart** button on the product details page to add items to the cart.